rmsk2/moreorless/readme.md

 at $8000 as a window to map in some sort of yet unspecified extension code.

-My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment and linked list functionality.
+My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment, linked list functionality and any other piece of the software which is not part of the UI.

 # Building the software